1988-1989

 Dave

-Marble Steps Pot: Pete Hambly, Monaghan Tindale, Jackie Harrus, Henry, Sally
+Marble Steps Pot: Pete Hambly, Monaghan Tindale, Sally Lawes, Jackie Harrus, Henry, Sally

 This should have been a simple trip.
 However, a party was already down, so I decided to go the Elliot wet way.
 This was not a good idea, as Jackie could not pass my rigging.
 Eventually after much delay we double rigged.
 No other problems to bottom.
 Sump very low.
 Fast exit, snowing outside.